notanumber11/Image-recognition-of-poker-cards/Readme.md

 in the Gdansk University of technology in the ETI faculty in order to finish my bachelor in Computer Engineering.

+## Testing and results
+Under the folder CardImages you can find the images used for testing and the results of the image processing.

 ## Acknowledgement
 - Henryk Krawzyk: My tutor during this project.
 - Monika Graczyk-Raczyńska: She helps me with the administrative part of the project.